loda-lang/loda-cpp/README.md

 Minimize a LODA program and print the minimized version.
 The minimization includes an optimization and additionally a brute-force removal of operations based on trial and error.
 It guarantees that the generated integer sequence is preserved, but only up to the number of terms specified using `-t`.
 In contrast to optimization, minimization is not guaranteed to be semantics preserving for the entire sequences.
 In practice, it yields much shorter programs than optimization and we usually apply it with a larger number of terms to increase the probability of correctness.

+#### setup

+Run the interactive configuration wizard.

 ### OEIS Commands

 #### mine

 Mine programs for OEIS integer sequences.
 It generates programs in a loop and tries to match them to sequences.
 If a match was found, an alert is printed and the program is automatically saved to the `loda-programs` folder.
-The miner configurations are defined in [loda.json](loda.json).
+The miner configurations are defined in [loda.json](loda.default.json).
 Depending on the configuration, programs overwritten if they are faster.
 This refers to the number of execution steps needed to calculate the sequence.

 The `loda` tool is single-threaded and therefore uses one CPU during mining.
 It supports multiple process instances for parallel mining.
 You can try the [mine_parallel.sh](mine_parallel.sh) script for this.